zsronx/Binmaster-Slayer-Bot/readme.md

 To start the discord bot or screen it on ur vps just do screen node Slayerbot.js

-If u need help add me on discord : shrek132_
+If u need help add me on discord : zsronx

 Thanks for using my discord bot - I will let you know if I updated something If u need help setting up the bot